Park Junghwan

 Park Junghwan (born 11 January 1993) is a South Korean professional Go player of 9-dan rank.

-Biography
+Career

 Early career

 Park became a professional Go player in 2006.
 He won the Fujitsu Cup in 2011.
 Park defeated Lee Chang-ho to advance to the final of the 2012 Ing Cup, where he faced Fan Tingyu for the title.
 He lost three games to one.
 He won the 19th LG Cup in 2015, defeating Kim Ji-seok in the final, 2–1.

 2016-2017: Ing Cup runner-up

 After a series of strong performances, in which during a span of 2 months he was able to defeat World No.1 Ke Jie in two consecutive international tournaments, namely the LG Cup and the Ing Cup, Park was able to reach the final of the latter, and the round of 8 in the former.
 Park faced Tang Weixing in the final of the 2016 Ing Cup, with the first two games being played in mid-August.
 The first 2 games of the Ing Cup were played, with Park winning the first by resignation whilst losing the second.
 In both games the margin of victory was small, but Park was able to produce a comeback in the second game, with Tang lamenting that he went wrong after the midgame.

 Park's most recent results were the Bailing Cup, where despite his best efforts, he was not able to defeat the Chinese Tianyuan holder Chen Yaoye.
 During that game, both sides opened up securing territory and doing big territorial exchanges, but a slip-up by Park allowed Chen to win an important ko that ultimately led to loss of territory.
 Chen was then able to capitalize and win the game, thereby ending the Korean player's string of dominance in the international tournaments.